 - Old-Fashioned Stealing.
-They steal wallets and purses; mail, including bank and credit card statements; pre-approved credit offers; and new checks or tax information.
-They steal personnel records from their employers, or bribe employees who have access.
+They steal wallets and purses, mail (including bank and credit card statements), pre-approved credit offers, and new checks or tax information.
+They can also steal personnel records from employers or bribe employees who have access to them.

 How to protect yourself

-- Shred financial documents and paperwork with personal information before you discard them including pre-approved credit card applications and credit card receipt bills.
+- Shred financial documents and papers containing personal information before you discard them including pre-approved credit card applications and credit card receipt bills.

 - Protect your Social Security number.
 Don’t carry your Social Security card in your wallet or write your Social Security number on a check.
 Give it out only if absolutely necessary or ask to use another identifier.

-- Never click on links sent in unsolicited emails; instead, type in a web address you know.
-Use firewalls, anti-spyware, and anti-virus software to protect your home computer; keep them up-to-date.
+- Never click on links sent in unsolicited emails.
+Instead, type in a web address you know.
+Use firewalls, anti-spyware and anti-virus software to protect your home computer – and keep them up-to-date.
 Use one credit card for all of your online purchases.